 Review component retail: S$1'698 or ~€1'060 [depending on the day's exchange rate]

-Extraterrestrial?
-The new Denafrips Terra in black or silver means to be that if your master-clock ambitions are interstellar.
+Extraterrestrial.
+Is the Denafrips Terra in black or silver that if your master-clock ambitions are interstellar?
 In this catalogue from mainland China, clock-slaving Gaia as their best DDC to the Terminator Plus DAC as flagship converter was the epitome of precise clocking.
-Until now perhaps.
-Hence 'extra' as my lead-in word and a question mark behind it.
+Perhaps until now.
+Hence 'extra' as my lead-in word plus a question mark.
 Once more Mr. Zhao shuns the 10MHz studio standard for masterclocks because that frequency must first be synthesized/converted to actual audio/video clock rates.
-Like his three DDC and two clock-input DACs, he prefers to run clock rates at simple multiples like integer upsampling.
+Like his three DDC and two clock-output DACs, he prefers to run clock rates at simple multiples like integer upsampling.
 For the 44.1kHz and 48kHz families, Terra has 45.1584MHz and 49.152MHz groups of 75Ω BNC outputs.
 Basic math tells us that these peak rates reflect a 1'024 multiplier.
 Terra has two of these fixed each.
 Two more outputs in each group have front-panel configurable values.
 Those start at the base rates of 44.1kHz/48kHz, then upscale to integer multiples of 11.28/22.57MHz and 12.28/24.57MHz respectively.

 Powering Terra's precision oven-controlled crystal oscillators—visible above in the two enclosed modules named Denafrips Terra—is a "multi-stage high-current linear power supply with oversized power toroid.
 Much attention was given to optimize the PSU's performance for low noise and cross talk, high slew rate and current plus superior thermal stability".
 With Terra, Denafrips now have their own masterclock like Antelope, dCS, Esoteric, Grimm and Mutec.
 But because theirs doesn't run on 10MHz, it won't work with digital components which expect that.
 Its primary targets thus appear to be its own stablemates with equivalent clock inputs: Iris, Hermes and Gaia.
 Those are shown in descending order next to Terra above.
 From ownership I know that Soundaware's D100Pro [below] and D300Ref will accept Terra's second-highest clock rate.
 There could be others particularly if their clock inputs accept the basic 44.1/48kHz rates.

 Adding a reclocker between transport and DAC tends to go full hog to sync up just two components.
 Cynics question the need.
 Experienced audiophiles with systems of sufficiently high resolution beg to differ.
 They know that inserting an isolator between noisy PC fed by menial router and DAC is audible.
 A masterclock adds further precision.
 In digital audio that's nearly always synonymous with less jitter.